Online school put US kids behind. Some adults have regrets.

 The scale of the problem and the challenges in addressing it were apparent in Associated Press interviews with nearly 50 school leaders, teachers, parents and health officials, who struggled to agree on a way forward.

-Some public health officials and educators warned against second-guessing the school closures for a virus that killed over a million people in the U.S. More than 200,000 children lost at least one parent.
+Some warned against second-guessing the school closures for a virus that killed over a million people in the U.S. More than 200,000 children lost at least one parent.

 But there’s another reason for asking what lessons have been learned: the kids who have fallen behind.
 Some third graders struggle to sound out words.
 Some ninth graders have given up on school because they feel so behind they can’t catch up.
 The future of American children hangs in the balance.